 SAJMIŠTE – The History of a Camp

-Sajmište, the place whose name used to be whispered in fear is today practically buried in oblivion.
-Present-day occupants of former Fairground pavilions, from which thousands of incarcerated camp prisoners were being taken to death, are common people who know very little or next to nothing about the horrific history of this site.
-Where concentration camp hospital used to be, concerts, boxing matches and fashion shows are taking place today.
-At the execution site there is only a modest memorial plaque as a reminder of the actual horrors unfolding in this place.
+Sajmište, the place whose name used to be whispered in fear, is today practically buried in oblivion.
+Present-day occupants of former fairground pavilions, from which thousands of incarcerated camp prisoners were taken to their deaths, are ordinary people who know very little or next to nothing about the horrific history of this site.
+Where the concentration camp hospital used to be, concerts, boxing matches and fashion shows take place today.
+At the execution site there is only a modest memorial plaque as a reminder of the actual horrors that unfolded in this place.
 Not so long ago, Sajmište, in these parts, represented something altogether different…

 On the eve of the war, years of progress

 On 11 November 1937, the new fairground complex, which the then Yugoslavia had been awaiting for so long, finally opened pompously with all the formal trappings, including speeches and ribbon-cutting ceremony.
 The most ambitious construction project of a fledgling state was the material evidence of its firm resolve to join the family of developed democracies.
 Concerts, restaurants, the world’s most advanced industrial achievements on display, even the first-ever television broadcast instantly made this venue popular with Belgraders.
 And yet, sinister Nazi flags fluttering in the breeze in front of Germany’s pavilion were birds of ill omen foreshadowing the horrible role that Sajmište was about to assume…